Aragvi: Etymology

+Nakh etymology must also be considered - some dialects such as Terloi Chechen use erk for 'deep narrow valley', while -vi is a common Georgian toponymic suffix.

+A Kartvelian etymology, albeit more tentative than the proposals above, is also possible: ragvi means “a trap for birds and mice,” and there is a documented toponymic derivation from this word in the names of the village of Oragve and the river Oragvisghele.
+O- is a Zan prefix corresponding to Georgian Sa-, thus yielding the Georgian form Saragve.

 Use and infrastructure

 The 102 m high dam by Zhinvali is one of the largest in Georgia.
 Besides generating up to 130 MW of electricity, the waters of the Aragvi travel down a 36.7 km pipe to provide drinking water in Tbilisi and to irrigate fields.